flutter/website/src/content/app-architecture/recommendations.md

 # TODO(ewindmill): add prev in PR with "case study"
 ---

-This page presents architecture best practices, why the matter, and whether we recommend them for your Flutter application.
+This page presents architecture best practices, why they matter, and whether we recommend them for your Flutter application.
-You should treat these recommendations as recommendations, and not steadfast rules, and you should adapt them to your unique requirements.
+You should treat these recommendations as recommendations, and not steadfast rules, and you should adapt them to your app's unique requirements.

 The best practices on this page have a priority, which reflects how strongly the Flutter team recommends it.

-* **Strongly recommend:** You should always implement this recommendation if you're beginning to build a new application.
-You should strong consider refactoring an existing app to implement this practice unless doing so would fundamentally clash with your current approach.
+* **Strongly recommend:** You should always implement this recommendation if you're starting to build a new application.
+You should strongly consider refactoring an existing app to implement this practice unless doing so would fundamentally clash with your current approach.
 * **Recommend**: This practice will likely improve your app.